Mock¶

 5monday = datetime(year=2021, month=10, day=11) 6saturday = datetime(year=2021, month=10, day=16)

-Now we define a method for checking the working days, whereby the Python datetime library treats Mondays as
+Now let’s define a method to check for working days, bearing in mind that Python’s datetime library treats Mondays as

 14datetime = Mock()